Gniew: History

 In the second half of the 17th century, prior to becoming King of Poland, John III Sobieski served as the starost of Gniew and built the "Marysieńka Palace" for his wife, Queen Marie Casimire.

 Gniew was annexed by the Kingdom of Prussia during the Partitions of Poland and became part of the German Empire in 1871.
-During the Napoleonic Wars, General Jan Henryk Dąbrowski spent four months in Gniew on medical treatment.
+During the Napoleonic Wars, General Jan Henryk Dąbrowski spent four months in Gniew for medical treatment.
 In November 1831, several Polish cavalry units of the November Uprising stopped near the town on the way to their internment places.
-During the partition period, the population was subjected to Germanisation policies, however, the population was subjected to Germanisation policies, however, Gniew was a strong Polish pro-independence centre.
+During the partition period, the population was subjected to Germanisation policies, however, Gniew was a strong Polish pro-independence centre.
 Polish organisations were established and operated here, demonstrations were held and volunteers were secretly recruited for the January Uprising in the Russian Partition.
 In 1906–1907, local Polish children joined the children school strikes against Germanisation that spread throughout the Prussian Partition of Poland.
-With the defeat of Imperial Germany in World War I, Gniew became part of restored Poland according to the Treaty of Versailles.
+With the defeat of Imperial Germany in World War I, Gniew became the capital of the short lived Republic of Gniew before becoming part of the restored Poland according to the Treaty of Versailles.
 This date is celebrated in Gniew till today as the anniversary of liberation from Prussian oppression and the end of 148 years of attempts to eradicate its Polish past.

 After the First World War, the number of ethnic Germans in the town decreased.
 During the first few months of World War II and the German occupation of Poland many of the Polish residents of Gniew and the surrounding area were killed by Germans in the nearby Forest of Szpęgawsk.
 Gniew castle was used by Nazi Germany as a prison for the ethnically cleansed Polish population of Tczew and the surrounding area.
 In November 1939, the Germans carried out the first expulsions of some 600 Poles from Gniew.